-The ST [8] for the TOE claims demonstrable conformance to the e-Passport PP [10], and the TOE complies security policies defined in the e-Passport PP [10] by security objectives and security requirements based on the ICAO document [5] and EAC specification [6].
-Thus the TOE provides security features BAC and EAC defined in the e-Passport PP [10] and AA.
+The ST [8][9] for the TOE claims demonstrable conformance to the ePassport PP [10], and the TOE complies security policies defined in the ePassport PP [10] by security objectives and security requirements based on the ICAO document [5], EAC specification [6], SAC specification [12], and IDL specification [22].
+Thus the TOE provides security features BAC and EAC (EAC-CA, TAC-TA) defined in the ePassport PP [10], SAC defined in the SAC specification [12], BAP and EAP (EAP-CA, EAP-TA) defined in IDL specification [22], and AA.

-Additionally, the TOE provides security features for initialization and personalization agent to protect initialization data (at the end of manufacturing phase) and e-Passport identity data (during personalization phase):
+Additionally, the TOE provides security features for Personalization Agent to protect initialization data and application data (during pre-personalization and personalization phase):

-- Initialization and personalization agent authentication, ensures only authorized entity can access to the TOE during manufacturing and personalization phase - Secure messaging, ensures transmitted data to be protected from unauthorized disclosure and modification during manufacturing and personalization phase.
+- Personalization Agent authentication, ensures only authorized entity can access to the TOE during pre-personalization and personalization phase - Secure messaging, ensures transmitted data to be protected from unauthorized disclosure and modification during pre-personalization and personalization phase.

-Furthermore, the TOE is composite product based on the certified IC chip, the TOE utilizes and therefore provides some security features covered by the IC chip certification such as Security sensors/detectors, Active Shields against physical attacks, Synthesizable glue logic, Dedicated hardware mechanisms against side-channel attacks, Secure DES and AES Symmetric Cryptography support, Secure coprocessor for RSA and ECC Asymmetric Cryptographic Support.
-For more details refer to the Security Target Lite for the IC chip [14], [15], [16].
+Furthermore, the TOE is composite product based on the certified IC chips, the TOE utilizes and therefore provides some security features covered by the IC chip certification such as Security sensors/detectors, Active Shields against physical attacks, Synthesizable glue logic, Dedicated hardware mechanisms against side-channel attacks, Secure DES and AES Symmetric Cryptography support, Secure coprocessor for RSA and ECC Asymmetric Cryptographic Support, and a True Random Number Generator (TRNG), that meet the "standard" level of ANSSI requirements and AIS31.
+For more details refer to the Security Target Lite for the IC chip [13].